 Note: If you do not classify the stance, use

 Q0 as the value in the stance column.

 1 NEUTRAL clueweb12-en0010-86-00457___3 2 16.43 myGroupMyMethod

 1 NO clueweb12-en0010-86-09202___5 3 16.32 myGroupMyMethod

 We will provide an example of the submission format for stance detection until mid November.

 Participants have to upload (through SSH or RDP) their retrieval models in a dedicated TIRA virtual machine, so that their runs can be reproduced and so that they can be easily applied to different data (of same format) in the future.
 You can find host ports for your VM in the web interface, same login as to your VM.
 If you cannot connect to your VM, please make sure it is powered on: you can check and power on your machine in the web interface where you see the state of your VM and can access the connection informations on how to access your VM.

 Your software is expected to accept two arguments:

 $inputDatasetin TIRA).
 This input directory contains a

-topics.xmlfile hat contains the topics for which documents should be retrieved.
+topics.xmlfile hat contains the topics for which documents should be retrieved and a

 - An output directory (named